zach-m/jonix/README.md

 * the size of the source may be huge (ONIX files may contain thousands of records, easily weighing tens of MBs)
 * there are two major versions, generally known as _ONIX-2_ (deprecated) and _ONIX-3_ (current)
-* each version has two sub-schemas - _Reference_ and _Short_ - see [here](http://www.editeur.org/74/faqs/#q10)
+* each version has two sub-schemas - _Reference_ and _Short_ - see [here](https://www.editeur.org/74/faqs/#q10)
-* there are many [Codelists](http://www.editeur.org/14/Code-Lists), whose exact spelling and meaning is crucial for data extraction
+* there are many [Codelists](https://www.editeur.org/14/Code-Lists), whose exact spelling and meaning is crucial for data extraction
 * there are syntax rules, governing which tags are repeatable, which are mandatory, what's the relationship between them, etc.

 Jonix provides solutions for all the above:

-* **Source size** - Jonix is using [XmlChunker](http://zach-m.github.io/jonix/com/tectonica/xmlchunk/XmlChunker.html),
-which is an internal service capable of processing infinitely large ONIX sources by reading them chunk-by-chunk.
+* **Source size** - Jonix is using [XmlChunker](http://zach-m.github.io/jonix/com/tectonica/xmlchunk/XmlChunker.html) internally, which is a service capable of processing infinitely large ONIX sources by reading them chunk-by-chunk.
 * **ONIX Versions** - All versions and all sub-schemas of ONIX are mapped to a corresponding set of Java classes.
 * **Codelists** - Each ONIX Codelist is mapped to a Jonix `Enum`, all listed [here](http://zach-m.github.io/jonix/com/tectonica/jonix/codelist/package-summary.html).
 Note that even though each ONIX version defines its own set of Codelists, the corresponding `Enum`s in Jonix were unified to avoid confusion.
 * **Schema Rules** - These are accounted for in Jonix in several ways:
-	* Tags that can be repeated are represented as Java `Set`s or `List`s
+	* ONIX Tags that can be repeated are represented as Java `Set`s or `List`s
-	* Tags with special traits (is-mandatory, data format, etc.) have a corresponding comment in their definition
+	* Tags with special traits (is-mandatory, data format, etc.) have a corresponding Java-doc comment in their definition
 	* Coherent and descriptive [data model](http://zach-m.github.io/jonix/com/tectonica/jonix/package-summary.html#package.description)
 	with several interfaces used to categorize ONIX tags as either [Composite](http://zach-m.github.io/jonix/com/tectonica/jonix/OnixComposite.html),